 There’s no one in Beijing who doesn’t know the Panjiayuan Antique Market.
 The old saying goes: “Three must-dos for travellers to Beijing: climb the Great Wall; eat Peking Duck; and visit the Panjiayuan Antique Market.”
 Indeed, the market spanning 48,500 square metres is the biggest and most famous antique market in China.
 Shop for cultural artefacts, calligraphic and painting treasures, china, wooden furniture, and even katydids.
-With its first batch of antique dealers setting up shop in 1992, where it wasn’t much at all.
 Panjiayuan used to be known as “Ghost Market” because the transactions were mostly carried out at night in order to hide from city inspectors.
 Though the market is legal nowadays, it still keeps this “Ghost Market” ritual by opening at 4am over the weekend.
-While in the past there used to be a comparatively high possibility to find genuine antiques in the market, it is now very rare and requires the eyes of a true expert.
+While in the past there used to be a comparatively high possibility of finding genuine antiques here, it is now very rare and requires the eyes of a true expert.

 If you are into antique Chinese furniture, then the Jinzhan Antique Furniture Market in the northeast suburb of Beijing should be your go-to.
 The market is in a large warehouse, and due to its far-off location there are not as many visitors, which is good for those who are tired of fending off the crowds.

 Gaobeidian Classical Furniture Street is the Holy Grail of all antique furniture stores.
-The antique furniture sold here has all undergone renovation and are amazing quality.
-There’s a particularly fancy showroom on the second floor where you can find plenty of stylish furniture from Old Shanghai, and you should feel lucky if you can buy them with a few thousand RMB yuan.
+The antique furniture sold here has all undergone renovation and is amazing quality.
+There’s a particularly fancy showroom on the second floor where you can find plenty of stylish furniture from Old Shanghai.

 Though it is widely known as Shuangqiao Antique Market, its official name is actually Antique Furniture Another Street.
-The market is brimming with antiques and furniture purchased from the countryside, which is why the whole place has a paired-back character.
-The market is popular with interior design professionals and is perfect for those who fancy a tint of nature in their home.
+The market, brimming with antiques and furniture purchased from rural regions, is popular with interior design professionals.